 Construction workers must report their injury to a work site supervisor or manager immediately after suffering the injury, or as soon as possible after receiving emergency medical care.
 The latest that a construction worker can report their injury to their employer is 30 days after the injury occurs.
 After notifying their employer about the injury, an injured construction worker can file a workers’ compensation claim within one year of the injury occurrence.
 Taking steps towards obtaining workers’ compensation sooner rather than later is always a good idea to ensure that benefits are obtained as quickly as possible.
 A workers’ compensation lawyer can help with every aspect of seeking workers’ compensation for your work-related injuries, from completing and filing the claim form to dealing with any disputes raised by the employer or the insurance company.

-Bader Law Firm, LLC: Contact an Atlanta Workers’ Compensation Lawyer
+Bader Scott Injury Lawyers: Contact an Atlanta Workers’ Compensation Lawyer